antvis/G6/docs/manual/tutorial/elements.en.md

 order: 2
 ---

-The items on the graph include `Node` and `Edge`.
+There are `Node` and `Edge` two types of items in a graph.
 In the last chapter, we rendered the **Tutorial Demo** with items with rough styles.
 Now, we are going to beautify the items while introducing the attributes of the items.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*46GdQaNFiVIAAAAAAAAAAABkARQnAQ' width=450 height=450 />